-- 1. Call ISOS (you may call collect) - 2.
+1. Call ISOS (you may call collect)

+- Remember that you can call ISOS 24/7 for support and assistance. - 2.
 If recommended by your Program Manager, call the local police as soon as possible to report the incident and get help.